What Is ADHD? A Clear Guide for Adults in Calgary

 • Relationship stress and miscommunication

-Even when they know what needs to be done, staying focused and following through can be hard.
-This inconsistency is often misunderstood by others as laziness, when in fact it reflects the neurological challenges of ADHD.
+Even when someone with ADHD knows exactly what needs to be done, staying focused and following through can be difficult.
+This inconsistency is often mistaken for a lack of effort, when in reality, it reflects the underlying neurological differences associated with ADHD.

 ADHD and Co-Occurring Conditions